cristealab/TRANSPIRE_JASMS2020/docs/run_analysis.rst

 Finally, TRANSPIRE can also perform gene ontology (GO) enrichment and co-translocation analyses on populations of translocating proteins to help discern the biological relevance of these movements.
 For GO enrichment analysis, we leverage the `GOATOOLS Python package`_ [6]_, which implements a variety of methods for assessing significantly-enriched GO terms across biological process, molecular function, and cellular component terms.
-See `this notebook <./notebooks/post-processing (GO analysis, co-translocation analysis, etc.)>` for a detailed workflow for accomplishing these analyses.
+See :doc:`this notebook <./notebooks/post-processing (GO analysis, co-translocation analysis, etc.)>` for a detailed workflow for accomplishing these analyses.

 .. _GOATOOLS Python package: https://github.com/tanghaibao/goatools